Lab: Response queue poisoning via H2.TE request smuggling

 The connection to the back-end is reset every 10 requests, so don't worry if you get it into a bad state - just send a few normal requests to get a fresh connection.

 Using Burp Repeater, try smuggling an arbitrary prefix in the body of an HTTP/2 request using chunked encoding as follows.
-Remember to expand the Inspector's Request Attributes section and change the protocol to HTTP/2 before sending the request.
+Remember to expand the Inspector's Request Attributes section and make sure the protocol is set to HTTP/2 before sending the request.

 POST / HTTP/2 Host: YOUR-LAB-ID.web-security-academy.net Transfer-Encoding: chunked 0 SMUGGLED